yosep2m430/Health_Beauty_Start-Up_Supply_Chain_Analysis/README.md

 ![image](https://github.com/yosep2m430/Health_Beauty_Start-Up_Supply_Chain_Analysis/assets/102874665/db33c0a2-1ef4-4706-a380-a603c40e9a8b)

-*Spotify is a continuously growing audio streaming platform serving both artists and listeners worldwide.
-With increasing competition, Spotify has seen a slow decline in its market share.
-Our goal is to develop a data-driven recommendation system to better cater to users’ tastes.*
+*Through a widespread use of social media, health and beauty have been continuously growing business.
+Our goal is to develop a data-driven recommendation to optimize the business by improving revenue and minimizing risks.*

 ## 1.Data
 A CSV file containing product data, associated costs, revenues, and routes data was obtained from Kaggle:<br>